Iberdrola’s climate story: innovating to create the energy system of the future

 With 500 MWp of installed capacity and the ability to supply clean energy to 250,000 homes, Nuñez de Balboa has become the largest photovoltaic plant in Europe.

 As part of its commitment to the progressive decarbonization of energy uses, Iberdrola is innovating to create clean energy projects and solutions.
-These include:
+Some examples include:

 - Tâmega Giga-Battery: the Tâmega hydroelectric complex is one of Europe’s largest energy storage facilities located in Portugal.
-With an investment of more than 1.5 billion euros, the giga-battery will entail the construction of three dams and three power plants with an overall capacity of 1,158 MW.
-This renewable infrastructure will have sufficient storage capacity to serve two million Portuguese households for an entire day and will avoid 1.2 million tonnes of CO2 emissions annually.
+With an investment of more than 1.5 billion euros, the giga-battery consists of three dams and three power plants with an overall capacity of 1,158 MW.
+This renewable infrastructure has sufficient storage capacity to serve two million Portuguese households for an entire day avoiding 1.2 million tonnes of CO2 emissions annually.

 - East Anglia ONE offshore wind farm: located in British waters in the North Sea, Iberdrola has put into operation what is now the largest wind farm in its history and one of the world’s largest of its kind.
 With an installed capacity of 714 megawatts (MW), the 102 turbines that comprise it are operational and produce clean energy for 630,000 British homes.

-- Núñez de Balboa photovoltaic plant: built in Badajoz, Spain, with 500 MWp of installed capacity and the ability to supply clean energy to 250,000 homes, the plant has become the largest in Europe.
+- Núñez de Balboa photovoltaic plant: built in Badajoz, Spain, with 500 MW of installed capacity and the ability to supply clean energy to 250,000 homes and preventing the emission of 215,000 tonnes of CO2 every year, the plant is one of the largest in Europe.

-- Green Hydrogen Puertollano Facility: the company works alongside Fertiberia to develop Europe’s largest green hydrogen plant for industrial use, with an investment of 150 million euros; once fully operational, it will avoid 48,000 tonnes of CO2 emissions per year.
+- Green Hydrogen Puertollano Facility: The green hydrogen produced at the Iberdrola plant is used in the Fertiberia Group’s ammonia factory in Puertollano.
+With an investment of 150 million euros, it is the largest facility of its kind for industrial use in Europe, and is also the largest plant currently operating in the world,, avoiding 48,000 tonnes of CO2 emissions per year.
 The green hydrogen produced is to be used to produce green ammonia for fertilizers.
 This facility is part of a major integrated project aiming at developing 800 MW of green hydrogen in several facilities in Spain by 2027.

 Iberdrola works alongside Fertiberia to develop the Puertollano Facility, Europe’s largest green hydrogen plant for industrial use.